Enabling Social Applications via Decentralized Social Data Management: Overview

 \subsection{Input from Social Sensors \& Aggregators}

 We refer to \emph{social signals} as the information that exposes social interactions between people.
-A vast diversity of social signals already exist as byproducts of Internet- or phone-mediated interactions, such as email logs, comments on blogs, instant messaging, ratings on user-generated content, phone call history, or via face-to-face interactions determined from (GPS or Bluetooth-reported) collocation data.
+Diverse social signals already exist as byproducts of Internet- or phone-mediated interactions, such as email logs, comments on blogs or OSNs, instant messaging, ratings on user-generated content, phone call logs, or via face-to-face interactions determined from (GPS or Bluetooth-reported) collocation data.
 For example, a social signal could reflect the interactions of two users over a soccer video posted on YouTube.
 These interactions reflect comments, ``likes'', other video sharing, etc.

 \emph{Social sensors} analyze users' social signals.
 Sensors are applications running on behalf of a user on various platforms such as their mobile phone, \textsc{pc}, web browser, or trusted 3rd party services.
-They transform the domain-specific interactions between the user (\emph{ego}) and others (\emph{alter}) into the following format:

-where $label$ specifies the interaction domain (e.g., $GoogleTalk$, $Facebook$, or $gaming$) and $weight$ associates a numerical value (between $0$ and $1$ in our implementation) to the intensity of the interaction, as in~\cite{xiang10modeling}.
+They transform the domain-specific interactions between their user-owner (\emph{ego}) and others (\emph{alter}) into a message with the format: $ego:< >$, where $label$ specifies the interaction domain (e.g., $Facebook$, $Gaming$, etc.) and $weight$ associates a numeric value (e.g., in range $[0,1]$) to the interaction's intensity, as in~\cite{xiang10modeling}.
+Many such sensors already exist, although they may not output social ties as they have been implemented in different contexts and for different purposes.
+For example, such sensors record and quantify OSNs' user activity~\cite{lewis08tastes}, co-appearance on web pages~\cite{matsuo06polyphonet}, or co-presence recorded as collocation via Bluetooth~\cite{eagle06sensing}.

 The \emph{personal aggregator} is a trusted application typically running on a user-owned device (e.g., mobile phone) responsible for fusing and personalizing the information from the user's social signals.
-For each $alter$ from $ego$'s social signals it sends to the SKS a tuple in the following format:

-The aggregator can perform sophisticated analysis on the input from social sensors, for example, to differentiate between routine encounters with familiar strangers and interactions between friends~\cite{eagle06sensing}.
-It also applies user preferences for weighing social signals differently: for example, a Google Talk social signal might weigh less than Skype Chat in the aggregated value.
-Therefore, the aggregator can change both the labels and the weights received from social sensors into a quantitative representation of \emph{ego} and \emph{alter}'s social interactions.
+It can perform sophisticated analysis on the input from the sensors, for example, to differentiate between routine encounters with familiar strangers and interactions between friends~\cite{eagle06sensing}.
+It also applies user preferences for weighing signals differently: for example, a Google Talk social signal may weigh less than Skype Chat in the aggregated value.
+In effect, the aggregator transforms both the labels and weights received from sensors into a quantitative representation of \emph{ego} and \emph{alter}'s social interactions.
+Finally, it sends to the SKS a tuple for an aggregated interaction between $ego$ and an $alter$, in the format: $< >$.